 As cute as it appears to be, the deer mouse (Peromyscus maniculatus) can actually be a very deadly creature.
-As a carrier of Hantavirus, this mouse can be held responsible for serious human disease and even death, including three deaths at Yosemite Park in 2012.
+As a carrier of hantavirus, a very serious disease affecting your lungs, this type of mouse has been found responsible for transmitting this serious illness and causing three deaths at Yosemite Park in 2012.

 With big eyes and prominent, leaf-like ears, the deer mouse is a deceptively cute creature.
 Its head and body measure about 2 to 3 inches long, and its tail is just as long as its body.

-Although the deer mouse prefers woodlands and rural areas, it will also make its home in urban areas/cities.
-It may live about anywhere it finds concealed harborage and nearby food, such as in underground burrows, brush piles, and weedy/grassy areas; under logs, stumps, or rocks; in abandoned dens of other animals and in the natural cavities of trees.
+Although the deer mouse prefers woodlands and rural areas, it will also make its home in urban areas and cities.
+It may live about anywhere it finds a concealed home and nearby food, such as in underground burrows, brush piles, and weedy or grassy areas; under logs, stumps, or rocks; in abandoned dens of other animals, and in the natural cavities of trees.

-This cute-looking rodent is the primary carrier of hantavirus in the U.S. Hantavirus is transmitted primarily through the inhalation of contaminated air as well as through contact with mouse urine, feces, saliva of infected rodents.
+This cute-looking rodent is the primary carrier of hantavirus in the U.S. Hantavirus is transmitted through the inhalation of contaminated air as well as through contact with mouse urine, feces, or the saliva of infected rodents.

-- The white-footed mouse - closely resembling the deer mouse, it is found in many areas of the U.S., including the east coast from the South up through Southern New England, the Midwest and the West, as well as Mexico.
-Like the deer mouse, this mouse prefers concealed harborage, but it will also live in open areas.
+- White-footed mouse: Closely resembling the deer mouse, it is found in many areas of the U.S., including the eastern coast from the South up through southern New England, the Midwest and the West, as well as Mexico.
+Like the deer mouse, this mouse prefers concealed homes, but it will also live in open areas.

-- The cotton rat - With a head and body that measures 5 to 7 inches in length and its tail adding another 3 to 4 inches, this rodent is much larger than the deer mouse.
-In the U.S., this rat is found primarily in the Southeast states, and it prefers to live in areas that are overgrown with weeds, shrubs or tall grass.
+- Cotton rat: With a head and body that measures 5 to 7 inches in length and its tail adding another 3 to 4 inches, this rodent is much larger than the deer mouse.
+In the U.S., this rat is found primarily in the Southeast, and it prefers to live in areas that are overgrown with weeds, shrubs, or tall grass.

-- The rice rat - Though smaller than the cotton rat, the rice rat is still larger than the deer mouse.
-As its name would indicate, this semi-aquatic rat prefers areas such as those of rice paddies: wet and marshy.
+- Rice rat: Though smaller than the cotton rat, the rice rat is still larger than the deer mouse.
+As its name would indicate, this semi-aquatic rat prefers wet and marshy areas like rice paddies.
 In the U.S., it is found primarily in the Southeast.

 - Seal holes and gaps in your home or garage.